xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 Includes folder is mainly used for storing html files which contain code which can be plugged into any pages or posts.

 # How to configure a blog
 Now, I'll show you how We can configure a blog using different components present in Jekyll.
-This is the layout of my blog
+This is the layout of my blog and we can see except blog content, everyting else is almost static html.

 <img src="{{ site.baseurl }}/jekyll2.jpg"  alt="" style="width: 80%;height: 80%;"/>